maheshsabnis/ngfinastra/readme.md

     - The Element must have an event that will emit the selected row data to its consumer
     - The Element must have 'CanDelete' property, if this property is true then each row should generate as Delete button.
 When this button is clicked the record must be deleted from its consumer.
 7. Modify The Routing App by completing the Create / Edit View for Performing Create and Edit operations.
 Modify the ProductList for having the Delete button to delete the record  by navigating the DeleteComponent.
 This component will show the record to be deleted.
 (Mandatory)
+8. Using the Angular Material Table Component perform the following
+    - The Table should Show data received from the HttpService (Mandator and immediate)
+    - Make sure that, the data is shown in 4 pages in Table (Mandatory and Immediate)
+        - Each page should have the size as 5 records
+    - When a row is selected (selection event of Table), display the data of selected row in dialog-box which is having Save and Cancel buttons (Mandatory and Immediate)
+        - The End-User should be able to update row by making the call to HttpService (optiona)